sujith-eag/vu-library/docs/mca/speech.md

 for their seniors farewell,

 This is reminding me of my college days, how much fun we used to have and how many memories of those college days.
+Eeglu hange bandu dance madbidona ansuthe, amele yelru otge dance madona ok...

-Neevu hage, Yavaglu happiyag irbeku, college bandaglu happy, college inda hoguvaga innu happy, alva. .
+Yavaglu happiyag irbeku, college bandaglu happy, college inda hoguvaga innu happy, alva. .
 Egladru swalpa response kotrall, nice.

+yaradru hosa face, no no, i remember everyone now

 ___

-hmmm, evaga nan yen helok bande... haaahhh.. adee yes next event anounce madbeku alva,
+hmmm, evaga nan yen helok bandnalla... haaahhh.. adee yes next event anounce madbeku alva,

 Ok, Today All the seniors have come dressed up so nicely,